ansys/pyaedt/doc/source/API/PrimitivesCircuit.rst

 Objects in Circuit tools
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The following classes define the objects properties for Circuit tools.
+The following classes define the object properties for Circuit tools.
 They contain all getters and setters to simplify object manipulation.

 .. currentmodule:: pyaedt.modeler.circuits